craftcms/cms/docs/element-types.md

 ### Element Class

-Element types are defined by classes which implement `craft\base\ElementInterface` and `craft\base\ElementTrait`.
+Element types are defined by classes which implement <api:craft\base\ElementInterface> and <api:craft\base\ElementTrait>.
 The class will serve both as a way to communicate various things about your element type (with static methods), and as a model that elements of its type will be instantiated with.

-As a convenience, you can extend `craft\base\Element`, which provides a base element type implementation.
+As a convenience, you can extend <api:craft\base\Element>, which provides a base element type implementation.

 Create an `elements/` directory within your plugin’s source directory, and create a PHP class file within it, named after the class name you want to give your element type (e.g. `Product.php`).